Types of Authentication Methods

 Facial recognition: These systems use a person’s unique facial features to identify them.
 It’s used in a variety of places such as smartphones, credit card payments, and law enforcement.

-Fingerprint Recognition: Fingerprint authentication uses a person’s unique fingerprint to verify their identity.
+Fingerprint Recognition: Fingerprint authentication uses a person’s unique fingerprint to verify their identity, using a device like a FIDO2 Authentication Token.
 It can be used to secure everything from mobile devices to automobiles, even buildings, making it the most widespread biometric authentication technology.

 Eye Recognition: Eye recognition uses the unique pattern of someone’s iris or retina to identify them.
 Because this type of biometric authentication is harder to implement, it’s less common than the other types of biometric authentication options.
 An iris scan requires an infrared light source, a camera that can see IR, and minimal light pollution in order to ensure accuracy.
 Although it poses its challenges, it is one of the most accurate biometric authentication systems available when those conditions are met.
 Eye recognition is generally used in situations where security is most critical such as nuclear research facilities, etc.